npgsql/npgsql/doc/copy.md

 ## Text COPY

 This mode uses the PostgreSQL text or csv format to transfer data in and out of the database.
-It is the users responsibility to format the text or CSV appropriately, Npgsql simply provides a TextReader or Writer.
-This mode is less efficient than binary copy.
+It is the user's responsibility to format the text or CSV appropriately, Npgsql simply provides a TextReader or Writer.
+This mode is less efficient than binary copy, and is suitable mainly if you already have the data in a CSV or compatible text format and don't care about performance.

 {% highlight C# %}